mizumoto-lab/lab-handbook/policies/policies.md

 I always use a virtual deadline one week before for any tasks with a hard deadline.
 This is for safety.
 I may get sick or have an accident.
 Please remember this and behave in the same way.
 But in an emergency, do not hesitate to ask me to do something in the last second.

+### Lab-wide communication

+The Mizumoto Lab Microsoft 365 group or Team chat are used for announcements and messages relevant to all lab members.

+Email: mizumoto_lab@groups.auburn.edu

+Use the group address for information that should reach the entire lab.
+Project-specific questions and discussions should normally be sent only to the people involved.

 ### Meetings

 - Biweekly Lab Meeting